rescriptbr/ancestor/website/docs/Components/base.md

 import { make as FirstBaseExample } from './examples/FirstBaseExample.bs'
 import FirstBaseExampleSource from '!!raw-loader!./examples/FirstBaseExample.res'

-A base component to built other components that accepts responsive props.
+`<Base />` works as a component to build other components that accepts responsive props.

 ## Example